doitintl/precon/README.md

 # Prerequisite to Run This Script:

-1. Script needs to be executed by only the root user.
+1. Script needs to be executed by only the root or admin user only.
 2. Cost explorer should be enabled by customer (**If not then do manual pre consolidation**)

 # How to Run this script: